Netflix/pollyjs/docs/server/overview.md

 # Overview

-Every polly instance has a reference to a client side server which you can leverage to gain full control of all HTTP interactions as well as dictate how the Polly instance should handle them.
+Every polly instance has a reference to a client-side server which you can leverage to gain full control of all HTTP interactions as well as dictate how the Polly instance should handle them.